MailTape/MailTape-v1/_posts/2014-06-15-Pendentif.md

 ---

 <p id="introduction">
-This morning, the Bordeaux-based French pop band [Pendentif](https://soundcloud.com/clembaz "Clément Bazin Soundcloud") will carry you on a sunny journey.
+This morning, the Bordeaux-based French pop band [Pendentif](http://www.pendentifmusic.com/ "Pendentif Website") have prepared a musical cocktail to consume irresponsibly.
 Quietly first, his selection will then energize your morning, be ready...</p>

+# From night thoughts to morning inspiration

+3 years ago, Pendentif was one of the first bands to blossom out of a new French music scene, having been shaped by their English speaking peers while their lyrics remained attached to a tradition of great French pop classics.

 <p id="outroduction">
 That’s all folks!
 A big thank to [Pendentif](https://www.facebook.com/pendentif?fref=ts "Pendentif Facebook") for their selection.
 Thanks for listening and enjoy your sunday !